-The district's dress code teaches grooming and hygiene, prevents disruption, and minimizes safety hazards.
+The district's dress code teaches grooming and hygiene, prevents disruption, minimizes safety hazards, and maintains a positive learning climate.
 Students and parents may determine a student's personal dress and grooming standards, provided that they comply with the following:

-Hair:
+Hair

-- o No distracting items stuck in the hair, including nets, pins, curlers, etc. - o No sideburns below the earlobes. - Hair must be clean and well-groomed. - o Boy's hair is not to extend past the bottom of a dress shirt collar. - o No distracting hairstyles.
-(Unnatural color, Mohawk, Fauxhawk, Spiked, etc.) - o No symbols, designs, or initials are to be cut into the hair. - o Hair must be either a natural color or naturally tinted or colored in a blended and balanced manner.
+- No distracting items stuck in the hair, including nets, pins, curlers, picks, combs, etc. - No sideburns below the earlobes - Hair must be clean and well-groomed - Boys' hair is not to extend past the bottom of a dress shirt collar. - No distracting hairstyles (unnatural color, Mohawk, fauxhawk, extreme spikes, etc.) - No symbols designs or initials are to be cut into hair.

-Footwear:
+Footwear

-o No house shoes permitted and tennis shows or fully closed shoes are recommended for safety and comfort.
+• No house shoes are permitted.
+Tennis shoes or fully closed shoes are recommended for safety and comfort in PE class.

-Hats:
+Hats

-o No hats, or head coverings are to be worn during school hours.
+• No hats, or head coverings (boys and girls) are to be worn during school hours

-Shirts:
+Shirts

-- o Shirts must be either collared or T-shirt and have sleeves. - o Boy's shirts will be tucked into the pants unless they do not hang lower than the bottom of the front pocket opening of their pants when worn at the waist. - o No clothing is permitted which advertises nudity, tobacco, alcohol, prohibited substances, vulgar or obscene topics, or that which implies any of the above. - o Tops (shirts, blouses, etc.) must overlap waist bands so that no midriff is showing at any time.
+- Shirts must be either collared or crew-necked, t-shirt or have sleeves - Young men's shirts will be tucked into the pants unless they do not hang lower than the bottom of the pocket opening of their pants when worn at the waist. - No clothing is permitted which advertises nudity, tobacco, alcohol, prohibited substances, vulgar or obscene topics, or that which implies any of the above. - Tops (shirts, blouses, etc.) must overlap waist bands so that NO midriff is showing at ANYTIME.

-Other Clothing:
+Other Clothing

-- o No sagging of pants or shorts is allowed.
-Pants and shorts are to be worn at the natural waistline. - o Pants, shorts, and dresses must at fingertip length with hands down at sides. - o Any clothing which reveals underwear or cleavage is prohibited. - o Tight-fitting garments such as yoga pants, spandex tights, jeggings, etc. will be allowed as long as they are opaque and no curvature of the lower body is exposed when standing.

-O Clothing which is torn or ripped is not permitted.
+- No "sagging," of pants or shorts is allowed.
+Pants and shorts are to be worn at the natural waistline. - Pants, shorts, dressed must be no higher than four inches above the knee. - Any clothing which reveals underwear or cleavage is prohibited. - Students will be allowed to wear tights, leggings, jeggings, etc. as long as they are opaque and no curvature of the lower body is exposed when standing. - Clothing which is torn or ripped is not permitted.
 Pants which are frayed are allowed as long as no skin is visible four inches above the knee through the frayed areas when standing or sitting.

-Earrings/Piercing:
+Earrings/Piercing

-- o Boys are prohibited from wearing earrings or studs. - o Body piercing other than ears is prohibited.
+- · Boys are prohibited from wearing earrings or studs - Body piercing, other than ears is prohibited. - No gauges

-Other Guidelines:
+Other Guidelines

-- o Students are to be clean shaven.
-Sideburns may not extend below the bottom of the ear. - o Students are required to keep themselves clean and free of body odor. - o Tattoos with lewd writing, gang-related, obscene or offensive pictures or emblems must be covered.
+- Students are to be clean shaven; sideburns may not extend below the bottom of the ear. - Students are required to keep themselves clean and free of body odor.

+• Tattoos with lewd writing gang-related, obscene offensive pictures or emblems must be covered.